EvanDotPro/zf-status/README.md

 * Remove hard-coded references to ZF2
 * Better solution for mapping commits to GitHub usernames
 * Remove hard-coded cache lifetimes in rand() calls.
+* Better filtering of which branches show for which components.
+Specifically, only show a user's branch if it has a unique commit by the auther who owns the branch.

 License
 -------